 Do I need travel insurance for Mexico?

-How much does travel insurance for Mexico cost from AU?
+How much does travel insurance for Mexico cost from Australia?

 Am I covered during hurricane season?